getodk/docs/shared-src/docs-tech-guide.rst

 Make a New Branch
 ~~~~~~~~~~~~~~~~~~~

-Choose a specific, deliverable task to work on.
+Choose a specific, deliverable issue to work on.
 This should be an `active issue from our issue tracker on GitHub`__.

 __ https://github.com/opendatakit/docs/issues

-Create a new branch in which you will work on this specific issue.
+Create a new branch in which to work on this specific issue.
-The branch name should briefly describe what you are doing.
+Your branch name should briefly describe what you are doing.
 For example,
 the original author of this contributor guide
 worked in a branch called ``contributing``.

 Also,
-make sure that all the branches are derived from ``master``,
+make sure that all your branches are derived from ``master``
-to avoid mixing up work from different issues commits.
+to avoid confusing work from different commits.

 .. code-block:: console